asablue65/iMac-5k-monitor-conversion/README.md

 ![System Info](https://github.com/asablue65/iMac-5k-monitor-conversion/blob/main/PNG/IMG_7941.png)
 ![System Info](https://github.com/asablue65/iMac-5k-monitor-conversion/blob/main/PNG/IMG_7942.png)

+0. iMac 5K 2014-2020 with good screen
+* Instead of buying another used iMac 5k, I purchased a 2020 iMac display replacement to start with
+* A wrong move, there will be no true tone, and the camera window is a headache.
+(I nailed it, but get a 2017/2019 display is easier)

 1. R1820 V1 as Driver Board
 * The build will be based on the R1820 driver board.
 It supports the full 5120 x 2880 resolution at 10 bit color depth over a single cable.